vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 Pinniped supports the following cluster integration strategies.

-* Kube Cluster Signing Certificate: Pinniped hosts a credential exchange API endpoint via a Kubernetes aggregated API server.
+* Token Credential Request API: Pinniped hosts a credential exchange API endpoint via a Kubernetes aggregated API server.
 This API returns a new cluster-specific credential using the cluster's signing keypair to issue short-lived cluster certificates.
 (In the future, when the Kubernetes CSR API provides a way to issue short-lived certificates, then the Pinniped credential exchange API